 - Vitamin D: Vitamin D3 doesn’t exist in plants, with the exception of microalgae.
 As a result, we need to get most of it from the sun and animals (especially fatty fish).

-- Vitamin K: There are two versions of vitamin K. Plants have vitamin K1, which is poorly absorbed by the body.
+- Vitamin K: There are two main versions of vitamin K (and several sub-types).
+Plants have vitamin K1, which is poorly absorbed by the body.
 To get vitamin K2 from plants, you need to ferment them first.
 The easier route is to eat meat (and especially liver), which is loaded with highly bioavailable vitamin K2.

 - Iron: Non-heme iron (the type of iron found in plants), is three times less bioavailable than the heme iron found in muscle and organ meats (especially spleen and liver).

-The bottom line is that plants have been a survival food throughout human evolution; they’re what we turned to when other (better) options weren’t available.
+The bottom line is that plants have been a survival food throughout human evolution, not a first choice.
+They’re what we turned to when other (better) options weren’t available.
 Our hunter-gatherer ancestors’ primary source of nutrients has always been animals — and particularly, their organs.

-Most plants contain antinutrients to discourage animals and humans from eating them.
+Additionally, most plants contain antinutrients to discourage animals and humans from eating them.
+Organ meat has none of the toxins — such as phytoestrogens and antinutrients— that are found in plants.

 As a result, we can conclude that organ meat from grass-fed and pasture-raised animals (such as beef) is an excellent source of highly bioavailable and easy-to-digest essential nutrients, including carbohydrates, fat, protein, minerals, vitamins, cofactors and more.

-Unlike kale, I consider organ meats to be a true superfood.
+Unlike kale, I consider organ meat to be a true superfood.

 By eating animals from nose to tail, rather than eating muscle meat only, you can obtain all of the nutrients your body needs to perform optimally.